liquity/bold/README.md

 ### 4 - Oracle failure and urgent redemptions with the frozen last good price

-When an oracle failure triggers a branch shutdown, the respective PriceFeed’s `fetchPrice` function returns the recorded `lastGoodPrice` price thereafter.
-Thus the LST on that branch after shutdown is always priced using `lastGoodPrice`.
+An ETH-USD market oracle failure and/or a canonical LST exchange rate failure trigger branch shutdowns which then and thereafter use the `lastGoodPrice` to price the branch's collateral.

 During shutdown, the only operation that uses the LST price is urgent redemptions.